tsilifis/chaos_basispy/README.md

 Demos
 -----

-The `demo0` and `demo1` directories contains scripts that test the performance of PolyBasis, PolyChaos and Quadrature classes that construct uni- and multi-dimensional polynomials, generate quadrature rules and compute the chaos coefficients.
+The `demo0` and `demo1` directories contain scripts that test the performance of PolyBasis, PolyChaos and Quadrature classes that construct uni- and multi-dimensional polynomials, generate quadrature rules and compute the chaos coefficients.
 More demos on the basis adaptation techniques are coming soon...
 <!--To quickly validate that the package is properly installed and bug-free, please see the /demos directory.
 Currently only demo1 is complete.
 For details on the demo please see section 3.1 in [4].
 Demo2 and more are coming soon...-->